hashicorp/packer-plugin-scaffolding/README.md

 ## Test Plugin Example Action

 This scaffolding configures a [manually triggered plugin test action](/.github/workflows/test-plugin-example.yml).
 By default, the action will run Packer at the latest version to init, validate, and build the example configuration within the [example](example) folder.
-This is useful to quickly test a basic template of your plugin against different Packer versions.
+This is useful to quickly test a basic template of your plugin against Packer.

 The example must contain the `required_plugins` block and require your plugin at the latest or any other released version.
 This will help test and validate plugin releases.